nollenr/AZURE-Terraform-CRDB-Multi-Region/README.md

 - 9 CRDB instances (3 nodes per region in 3 regions)
 - 3 HA Proxy Nodes (1 HA Proxy per region)
 - 3 APP Nodes (1 APP node per region)

+# UA Architecture (for PCR) Not Supported in MR
+Currently, UA Architecture (supported in single region) is not available in Multi-Region.

 # For ARM Installs
 - the version of CRDB must be 23.2.x and above